gen2brain/mpeg/README.md

 You can use `-b:v` to set a fixed bitrate instead; e.g. `-b:v 2000k` for 2000 kbit/s.
 Refer to the [FFmpeg documentation](https://ffmpeg.org/ffmpeg.html#Options) for more details.

-If you have FFmpeg compiled with `libtwolame` (An optimised MP2 encoder), you can use `-c:a libtwolame -b:a 224k` instead of `-c:a mp2`.
+If you have FFmpeg compiled with `libtwolame` (an optimised MP2 encoder), you can use `-c:a libtwolame -b:a 224k` instead of `-c:a mp2`.

 If you just want to quickly test the library, try this file:
 [https://gen2brain.github.io/mpeg/sintel.mpg](https://gen2brain.github.io/mpeg/sintel.mpg)